Traditional vs Agile Project Management – Which One Fits You?

 Since the project managers hold all the power, they will naturally be accountable for the success or failure of the project.
 Instead of contacting several people, Stakeholders always know who to approach during the project in order to get all the necessary updates.

 Proper documentation is actually a cornerstone of the traditional project management methodology.
 The documents not only standardize the whole process but also can be used for guidance during other projects in the future.

-What is Agile Project Management Methodology?
+Introduction to Agile Project Management Methodology

 Agile project management (APM), a fairly recent and flexible approach to project management, is the talk of the town nowadays.
 According to the pulse of the profession 2017 survey, 71% of organizations used an agile approach for their projects and one of the main reasons behind this is the adaptability of Agile.

 It is an iterative approach to project management that primarily focuses on customer feedback, flexibility and effective collaboration between team members.
 Agile allows project teams to be more flexible and ensure that the final product is according to the customer’s standards.

 The agile framework divides the project into smaller time-boxed sprints that commonly last for 2 weeks.
 These sprints assist project teams in flexibly dealing with changes and developments.
 Since customer collaboration is an extremely important element of the APM framework, that’s why regular updates are sent to customers and their feedback is immediately taken on board.